DPGAlliance/dpg-resources/README.md

 ## 🔓 Open Sourcing Your Project

 You can refer to the [Open Source Guides](https://opensource.guide/starting-a-project) for an in-depth approach to starting an open-source project.
-While open source is not a panacea, there are certain circumstances and problems to which it is very well suited and tailoring the format of your project to the goals resources, and environment of your organization can help make your project more successful.
+While open source is not a panacea, there are certain circumstances and problems to which it is very well suited and tailoring the format of your project to the goals, resources, and environment of your organisation can help make your project more successful.
 We encourage you to review this [Open Source Archetypes Framework](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf) to identify and articulate your open-source goals.
 Here are some _musts_ for an open-source project:

 - **Source**: Have a public repository or platform where you can host your source code, data or content.
 - **License**: Have a license that allows the code/data/content to be freely used, modified, and shared.